Principles

 Examples of unconstructive confrontation:

-• “I knew you will not make it to the production”?
-(If you knew, why would not you come earlier?)
+• “I knew you will not make it to the production”? (immediate idea of anyone hearing this: If you knew, why would not you come earlier?) - failing on the ‘Timely’ principle.

 Step by step guidance